 Post-Filing Debtor Education

-After you file a proper bankruptcy petition, it cannot be granted until you successfully complete a personal financial management instructional course.
-As with the pre-filing credit counseling, there are approved debtor education agencies (about 70 in the Eastern District of Kentucky) that issue completion certificates; joint filers can take the course together; and the session can take place in person, on the phone, or online.
-However, the debtor education course usually takes longer (two hours) and costs more ($25).
-Waivers can be requested.
-Among other topics, the course includes information on:
+After you file a proper bankruptcy petition, relief cannot be granted until you successfully complete a personal financial management instructional course.
+As with the pre-filing credit counseling, there are approved debtor education agencies (about 70 in the Eastern District of Kentucky) that issue completion certificates.
+Joint filers can take the course together, and the session can take place in person, on the phone, or online.
+The debtor education course usually takes two hours and costs $25.
+(Waivers can be requested.)

 Your debtor education will typically include information on budgeting, managing your money, and using credit wisely, among other topics.
 Below is a brief overview of what you can expect to cover in your course:

 - Budgeting – Budgeting is a necessary skill that can help you prevent future financial problems.
 With budgeting education, you’ll learn how to create a written budget and stick to it.
 Tracking and analyzing your monthly expenses can uncover the source of some of your trouble — for example, many people learn that they tend to overspend on gifts or trips to the local coffee store.
 Following your budget every month can help you eliminate unnecessary expenditures and avoid spontaneous purchases.

 - Managing money – The key to successful money management is spending less than you earn.
 Your education course will provide tips to help you make better decisions and create a strategy that can lead you to increased prosperity.
 You’ll learn how to set achievable goals for saving instead of spending and how to avoid common money mistakes.
 Tips for using technology to help manage your money will also be offered.